 Over the years of litigation, documents have emerged suggesting that the main eyewitness was bribed by prison officials into giving statements against the men and that the state withheld evidence about the perjured testimony of another inmate witness.
 A further witness later retracted his testimony.

-On 17 April 2012, human rights activists will hand over more than 65,000 signatures from people around the world, calling on Governor Jindal to release Albert Woodfox and Herman Wallace from conditions of isolated confinement.
+NOTE TO EDITORS On 17 April 2012, human rights activists will hand over more than 65,000 signatures from people around the world, calling on Governor Jindal to release Albert Woodfox and Herman Wallace from conditions of isolated confinement.

 Speakers at the event will include Everette Harvey Thompson, Director of Amnesty International Southern Regional office, Robert King, only free member of the Angola 3, Alfreda Tillman Bester, General Counsel to the Louisiana State Conference of the NAACP, and Angola 3 family and friends